-A. You can use a sauna before working out to warm up your body before you start to exercise.
+You can use a sauna before working out to warm up your body before you start to exercise.
 You can also use the sauna after working out to alleviate muscle pain and accelerate the recovery process.
 So the best time to use the sauna at a gym depends on why you want to visit the sauna.
-Ask yourself: Do you want to reward yourself with a nice sauna session following an intense workout or do you prefer using the sauna for a warm-up session.
-Learn more: Sauna Before or After Workout.
+Ask yourself: Do you want to reward yourself with a nice sauna session following an intense workout or do you prefer using the sauna for a warm-up session?

 We discussed how the use of a steam sauna in the morning can boost wakefulness and productivity.
 And how using the infrared sauna in the evening promotes better sleep.
 So it’s safe to say that you can use the sauna in the morning as well as in the evening.

 But be careful about the type of sauna you are using.
 Our recommendation is to use the steam sauna in the morning and an infrared sauna in the evening.